MattJeanes/TeslaMateAgile/README.md

 This app will automatically update your cost for charge sessions in TeslaMate within a specified geofence (usually home) using data from the Octopus Agile tariff.

 ## How to use
-You can either use it in a Docker container or go to the releases and download the zip of the latest one and run it on the command line using `dotnet TeslaMateAgile.dll` - note you will need [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1)
+You can either use it in a Docker container or go to the releases and download the zip of the latest one and run it on the command line using `./TeslaMateAgile`.

 You will need to set configuration using environment variables, the required ones are below.